 Reference design is provided with this application note with remapping.
-Refer to the "Appendix A - Design Files" section for the design files and follow the steps explained in "Running the Design" section for executing the reference design.
+Refer to the "Appendix A: Design Files" section for the design files and follow the steps explained in "Setting up the Demo Design" section for executing the reference design.

-Figure 5 shows the registers required to be set for the DDR/SDR SDRAM remapping.
+Table 5 shows the registers required to be set for the DDR/SDR SDRAM remapping.
 The SYSREG block is located at address 0x40038000 in the Cortex-M3 processor address space.